lss-nadd/collab_app/README.md

 * Database initialization

-* How to run the test suite
+* How to run the test suite: Use Capybara & RSpec and run with 'rspec'
-Using Capybara and RSpec

 * Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions

-* ...